 Vice President, Business Development

-Prior to joining FTS, Mr. Sawicki began his railroad career in 1995 with BNSF Railway and held various roles in Sales, Marketing, Operations & Risk Management.
+Prior to joining Freedom, Mr. Sawicki began his railroad career in 1995 with BNSF Railway and held various roles in Sales, Marketing, Operations & Risk Management.
 He has a BA in Business Administration from Augustana University in Sioux Falls, South Dakota.
 Mr. Sawicki and his wife reside in Dallas, Texas, and have two children.

 Vice President of EH&S and Compliance